Atharva-Mathapati/Raytracer/README.md

 # Raytracer
-A simple Raytracer built with the help of Peter Shirley's "Ray Tracing in One Weekend" to help understand basic concepts of Computer Graphics.
+A simple Raytracer built with the help of Peter Shirley's [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) to help understand basic concepts of Computer Graphics.

-Goal: Add some sort of movement!
+Goal: Add some sort of camera POV movement!
 (WIP)